samvrny/pennyforyourthoughts/README.md

-# Simply Thought Stuff
+# Penny For Your Thoughts

 ## Description

-Simply Thought Stuff is a simple blog where users can view posts, make new posts, comment on and vote on posts.
+Penny For Your Thoughts is a simple blog where users can view posts, make new posts, and comment upon other users posts.
 Made for anyone to be able to share their thoughts!
-The sky is the limit.

 ## Usage